• Recipes

 Depending on your first frost date, late summer planting can be done for Fall harvesting.
 Direct sow seeds in late July through August.

-Where to Grow Summer Squash
+Where To Grow Summer Squash

 Plant in area that receives full sun and soil that is well-draining.
 Amend soil with compost and feed regularly with an all-purpose fertilizer for continuous production.